-Similarly, an agency or Minister can reconsider its decision at any time during a review.
-If OVIC provides a preliminary view on a review and the agency or Minister agrees with it, the agency or Minister may decide to reconsider its decision and make a fresh one.
+An agency or Minister can reconsider its decision at any time during a review.
+If OVIC provides an initial or preliminary view on a review and the agency or Minister agrees with it, the agency or Minister may decide to reconsider its decision and make a fresh one.